Last updated: July 19, 2023

 Most people seem to choose the access point at the end of Glowworm Tunnel Road, so you can keep driving straight at this intersection.

 Alternative Walking Track

-There is in fact another walking track that leads to the Glow Worm Tunnel.
+There is a third walking track that leads to the Glow Worm Tunnel.
 This hike starts from Wolgan Road, north of the tunnel (see map location).

-The benefit of starting from there is that it only involves 1 km unsealed road, as opposed to 30+ km.
-The drawback however, is that the walking track from there to the Glow Worm Tunnel is 8 km (return) in length, as opposed to 2 km.
+The benefit of starting from there is that it only involves 1 km of unsealed road instead of 30+ km.
+The drawback, however, is that the walking track from there to the Glow Worm Tunnel is 8 km (return) in length instead of 2 km.

-To summarize, there are 3 access points to the Glow Worm Tunnel:
+To summarise, there are three access points to the Glow Worm Tunnel:

 - Glowworm Tunnel Road car park (2 km return)